-Hermes Fund Managers Limited ('HFML' or 'Hermes') is an asset manager with a difference.
-We believe that, while our primary purpose is helping beneficiaries retire better by providing world-class active investment management and stewardship services, our role goes further.
+Hermes Fund Managers Limited ('HFML' or 'Hermes' or 'the Company') is an active asset manager and a global leader in active, responsible investing.
+We believe that while, our primary purpose is to deliver sustainable wealth creation: generating wealth through investments that enrich investors, society and the environment over the long term, our role at the Company goes further.
 We believe we have a duty to deliver holistic returns - outcomes for our clients that go far beyond the financial and consider the impact our decisions have on society, the environment and the wider world.
 Our goal is to help people invest better, retire better and create a better society for all.
 We pursue this goal through a holistic approach to investing that incorporates environmental, social and governance considerations into all of our investment products.
 We believe that our ability to mitigate ESG risks and capture investment opportunities arising from these considerations is essential to achieving consistent investment outperformance for our clients.

-Federated Hermes, Inc. ('Federated') a leading investment manager publicly listed on the New York Stock Exchange ('NYSE') is the ultimate parent of Hermes.
-Federated is the majority owner of Hermes and all activities previously carried out by Hermes now form part of the international business of Federated and are promoted under the Federated Hermes brand.
-Hermes Fund Managers Limited is the legal entity of the international business of Federated Hermes.
-HFML is the parent company of a number of entities falling within the Hermes group.
+Federated Hermes, Inc. ('Federated') a leading investment manager publicly listed on the New York Stock Exchange is the ultimate parent and the majority owner of Hermes and all activities previously carried out by Hermes now form part of the international business of Federated and are promoted under the Federated Hermes brand.
+On 1 July 2018 Federated Investors, Inc (now Federated Hermes, Inc) acquired a 60% majority stake in Hermes, replacing the BT Pension Scheme ('BTPS') as majority shareholder and on 31 August 2021, completed the acquisition of the remaining 29.5% stake held by BTPS.
+BTPS remains a key investor in Hermes products, and at the end of 2020 BTPS contributed circa 24% to AUM and 17% to total revenues.

-As at 31 December 2019 Hermes had £37.1 billion assets under management and advice ('AUM').
-This figure includes £6.2 billion of assets managed or under an advisory agreement by Hermes GPE LLP ('HGPE'), a wholly owned subsidiary of Federated Hermes Inc. Further, Hermes established Hermes EOS in 2004, one of the world's largest stewardship teams.
-At 31 December 2019 Hermes EOS advised on £662.2 billion and counts some of the world's leading pension funds as clients.
+As at 31 December 2020 Hermes had £39.5 billion of assets under management and advice ('AUM').
+Hermes established Hermes EOS in 2004, one of the world's largest stewardship teams.
+As at 31 December 2020 Hermes EOS advised on £938.5 billion and counts some of the world's leading pension funds as clients.
 Our public markets capabilities include high active share equities with regional or global exposure, specialist credit, and multi asset.
 In private markets our expertise includes real estate, infrastructure, private equity and private debt.
 Our client base and partnerships are global, including many of the world's best-known financial organisations.
-At 31 December 2019, Hermes managed money for more than 650 clients in 34 different locations across the world.
-On 1 July 2018 Federated Investors, Inc ('Federated') acquired a majority stake in Hermes, replacing the BT Pension Scheme ('BTPS)' as majority shareholder.
-BTPS remains a key investor in Hermes products, and at the end of 2019 BTPS contributed circa 26% to AUM and 18% to total revenues.
+As at 31 December 2020, Hermes managed money for more than 830 clients in 40 different locations across the world.